flarum/docs/docs/extend/update-b14.md

 #### props -> attrs

 Props passed into component are now referred to as `attrs`, and can be accessed via `this.attrs` where you would prior use `this.props`.
 This was done to be closer to Mithril's preferred terminology.
-We have provided a temporary backwards compatibility layer for `this.props`, but recommend using `this.attrs.
+We have provided a temporary backwards compatibility layer for `this.props`, but recommend using `this.attrs`.

 #### Lifecycle Hooks